marcusyoung/otpr/README.md

 #> Router http://localhost:8080/otp/routers/default exists
 ```

+## Function behaviour

+The functions that query the OTP API return a list of two elements.
+The
+first element is an errorId - with the value “OK” or the error code
+returned by OTP.
+If errorId is “OK”, the second element will contain the
+query response; otherwise it will contain the OTP error message.

 ### Distance between two points

 To get the trip distance in metres between an origin and destination on